syncfusion-content/windowsforms-docs/WindowsForms/Schedule/ScheduleControl.md

 <tr>
 <td>
 ScheduleType</td><td>
-Gets / sets whether a daily, weekly or monthly schedule is displayed.</td></tr>
+Gets or sets whether a daily, weekly or monthly schedule is displayed or not.</td></tr>
 </table>

 ### Methods